dclause/search_autocomplete/README.txt

 http://drupal.org/project/issues/search_autocomplete?categories=All

-The new maintener: Miroslav (Dominique CLAUSE)
+The new maintainer: Miroslav (Dominique CLAUSE)